 But we are discussing three significant sources and how the carbon footprint report is generated from each of them.

 Case 1: Calculating CF report of the companies run by diesel electricity generator

 - The first step is to install an IoT-enabled smart meter (M1), which is connected to the diesel electricity generator.

-- Then, the smart meter generates the reading and save it directly on the blockchain.
-Meanwhile, readings can be captured on the weekly, monthly or annually basis.
+- Then, the smart meter generates the reading and save it directly on the blockchain on the weekly, monthly or annually basis.

-- Later, to calculate the CF report, Smart meter will trigger the smart contracts based on the following factors:
+- Later, to calculate the CF report, the smart meter will trigger the smart contracts based on the following factors:

 - Type of electricity generator